Horse

 Contact Info

-Please sign the waiver to see professional's contact info.
+Please sign the waiver to see contact info.

 The persons listed in the Professionals Directory have paid to have their names included in the directory as their own personal advertisement.
 Leads Equine has not screened or assessed the qualifications of any person listed in the directory.
 Therefore, Leads Equine is not endorsing, approving or recommending the services of any person listed in the Professional's Directory.
 The inclusion of a person in the Professional's Directory does not constitute, and should not be considered as, an endorsement, recommendation or approval of that person's qualifications as an equine professional by Leads Equine.
 Leads Equine strongly encourages all persons to conduct their own investigation of the qualifications or any person in the Professional's Directory before contracting to use that person's services.